-(1) For the year ended December 31, 2010 these locations included employees of AeroTurbine.
+- (1) For the year ended December 31, 2010 these locations included employees of AeroTurbine. - (2) We also lease small offices in Shanghai (China), the United Arab Emirates and Singapore.

 None of our employees are covered by a collective bargaining agreement and we believe that we maintain excellent employee relations.
 Although by law we may be required to have a works council for our operations in The Netherlands, our employees have not elected to date to organize a works council.
 A works council is an employee organization that is granted statutory rights to be involved in certain of the company's decision making processes.
 The exercise of such rights, however, must not only promote the interests of employees, but also take into account the interests of the company and its shareholders.